Have you been in a relationship where you often questioned your feelings, instincts, or sanity?

-When you know this is imminent, you make up a lie or avoid having a conversation just to dodge the bullet of verbal abuse.
+When you know they are imminent, you make up a lie or avoid having a conversation just to dodge the bullet of verbal abuse.

 27. You start to question simple decisions in your relationship.

-You may put way too much effort into this decision with the fear of making a “wrong” choice that isn't exactly what your partner wanted.
+You may put way too much effort into this decision for fear of making a “wrong” choice that isn't exactly what your partner wanted.